David Raya magic rescues Arsenal but Champions League draw raises further questions

 Given this was the opening game of a fairly forgiving “Super League” group stage, to add to recent injuries, Arsenal were always going to play it tight around their own box and refuse to commit too many players forward.
 That inevitably took away invention but a question that is going to rise is whether they are overly dependent on Odegaard for creativity – at least until they just blow away a few teams again.
 Raheem Sterling, who did offer Arsenal’s best pass of the game on coming on as a sub, may be increasingly important.

-The decision was soft, which led to a long check - and possibly worked against Atalanta.
+The decision was soft, which led to a long check – and possibly worked against Atalanta.
 After Ederson went down under a needless but soft pull by Thomas Partey at the edge of the box, referee Clement Turpin had no choice but to get the call checked.
 That gave Raya the time to run right over to goalkeeping coach Cana right on the halfway line, and have a long chat with his mouth covered.
-It’s hard not to think what they were discussing: what the analysis said about how Retegui hits penalties.
+Raya later claimed he “got lucky” only to instantly reveal luck had nothing to do with it as he said he went to Cana “to get a better sense of what to do and what not to do”.

-Whatever they did say, the goalkeeper had the decisive word.
-Twice.
-Retegui struck his penalty strongly, and in normal circumstances it might have got right through to the corner.
-Here, Raya, went the right and went sufficiently low to get an extremely strong hand to it.
+Retegui could have done with similar.
+He struck his penalty strongly, and in normal circumstances it might have got through to the corner.
+Here, Raya, went to the right and went sufficiently low to get an extremely strong hand to it.
 It was so strong that the ball rebounded up to almost perfectly tee up Retegui for a header.
 This was where there was more to the moment than just preparation and calculation.
 There was brilliant natural goalkeeping.

 It was like Retegui didn’t even consider the possibility that Raya might be able to get up and make the save.
 He himself almost instinctively put it back to right where the goalkeeper was, allowing Raya to superbly push it wide.